William Wierman Wright: Kansas Pacific Railway

 In 1866, Wright left the Military Railroad Construction Corps and became general superintendent and chief engineer of the Kansas Pacific Railway Company then known as the Union Pacific railway-Eastern Division, with headquarters at Wyandotte, Kansas part of present-day Kansas City, Kansas.
 He was to survey routes for a proposed extension to the Pacific coast.
 The US Congress had approved legislation in 1866, authorizing the railway to extend the railroad westward along the Smoky Hill River to Denver, Colorado.
 It also required the railroad to join the Union Pacific railroad no more than fifty miles west of Denver, a distance of 394 miles.
 The railroad was completed by the end of 1867.

 Mays Landing & Egg Harbor City Railroad

 Wright was appointed chief engineer by the Pennsylvania railroad to locate the line in May 1871.

-Death and interment

-Wright died on March 9, 1882, and was interred at Huntington Quaker Meeting House Cemetery, Latimore Township, Adams County, Pennsylvania, USA.
+Later life

 When Wright returned to the U.S., his bright career seemed to take a downward turn.
 In his years abroad, he had become an alcoholic.
 He took lodgings in a room on Walnut Street in Philadelphia and subsisted by cleaning offices.
 The night before he died, Wright had been arrested for drunken behavior in public.
 He was sent to Moyamensing Prison in Philadelphia and was found dead the next morning, March 9, 1882.
 He was buried beside his parents in Adams County.
 Wright never married.